Grab Pass

 Blend Map

-: Data Texture (sRGB = OFF
+Type: Data Texture (sRGB = Off)

 Texture that defines where the Grab Pass should be blended.
 White means the Grab Pass is fully blended, black means the Grab Pass is not blended at all.
 Can be thought of as an inverse opacity map.